DanielTranDS/COVID19Tweets-TextPreprocessing/README.md

 In the first task, I will extract data from a very large number of semi-structured text files, each contains thousand of tweets related to Covid19.
 Then I will transform the extracted data into XML format, following some pre-specified standards.

-In the second task, it involves text pre-processing, in particular, preprocess a large amount of tweets and convert them into numerical representations (which are suitable for input into recommender-systems/ information-retrieval algorithms)
+In the second task, it involves text pre-processing, in particular, preprocess a large amount of tweets and convert them into numerical representations (which are suitable for input into recommender-systems/ information-retrieval algorithms).
+Some of the steps involved are tokenization, stemming, create collocation using PMI measures.